P. J. Walker: Carolina Panthers

-On January 10, 2022, Walker re-signed with the Panthers.
-Walker began to get playing time following Baker Mayfield's injury in Week 5 against the San Francisco 49ers.
-In Week 7, Walker threw for 177 yards and two touchdowns in a 21–3 win over the Buccaneers.
-In the Week 8 game against the Atlanta Falcons, Walker completed a 64-yard touchdown pass to receiver D. J. Moore that would've essentially sealed the game for Carolina.
+In the team's Week 8 game against the Atlanta Falcons, Walker completed a 64-yard touchdown pass to receiver D. J. Moore that would have essentially sealed the game for Carolina.
 However, due to Moore taking his helmet off and drawing a flag, the game went into overtime after kicker Eddy Piñeiro missed the extra point, although it was later determined that no flag should have been thrown because Moore was already off the field.
 The NFL's Senior Vice President of Officiating Administration, Perry Fewell, defended the call in interviews, noting that at least two other Panther players removed their helmets while still on the field.
 Debate on the call only intensified, with public discussion shifting to whether or not "in the field" includes the end zone or not, furthermore pointing out that Moore's number was the only one attributed with the penalty.
 The NFL Rulebook has since been updated: "...by a player in the field of play or the end zone."

-The Panthers would go on to lose the game 34–37 in overtime.
+The Panthers would go on to lose the game 37–34 in overtime.

 Chicago Bears

 On March 16, 2023, Walker signed a two-year contract with the Chicago Bears.
-On August 27, 2023, he was released by the team.
+On August 27, he was released by the team.

 Cleveland Browns

-On August 30, 2023, Walker was signed to the Cleveland Browns practice squad.
+On August 30, 2023, Walker was signed to the Cleveland Browns' practice squad.
 He was elevated to the active roster on September 30 ahead of the Browns Week 4 game against the Baltimore Ravens.
-Walker was again elevated to the active roster and named the starter for the Browns' Week 6 game against the San Francisco 49ers following an injury to Deshaun Watson.
+Walker was again elevated to the active roster and named the starter for the Browns' Week 6 game against the San Francisco 49ers following an injury to Deshaun Watson and a poor game by Dorian Thompson-Robinson.
 In his first start, Walker led the Browns to victory over San Francisco with a final score of 19–17.
-In Week 7, Walker entered the game again due to an injury to Watson, throwing for 178 yards and leading the Browns to a 39–38 last-minute win over the Colts.
+In Week 7, Walker entered the game again due to an injury to Watson, throwing for 178 yards and leading the Browns to a 39–38 last-minute win over the Indianapolis Colts.
 On October 25, the Browns signed him to their active roster.
+Walker started the Week 8 game against the Seattle Seahawks, completing 15-of-31 passes (48.4%) for 248 yards, one touchdown, and two interceptions in a 24–20 loss.
 He was waived by the Browns on December 9, and re-signed to the practice squad four days later.
-On December 26, Walker was signed to the active roster.
+On December 26, Walker was signed to the active roster again.

 Seattle Seahawks

 On June 10, 2024, Walker signed with the Seattle Seahawks.
-He was released on August 27.
+He was released by the Seahawks on August 27.